 Don’t forget that as well as mainland Spain there is also the Balearic and Canary Islands!
 Both of these island chains are beautiful destinations and in the case of the Balearics could be added as an extension to your Spain travelling itinerary!

 I really could list about twenty places, such is the wealth of destinations in Spain!
-If you’re wondering where to go in Spain, then check out some my suggestions below!
+If you’re wondering where to go in Spain, then check out some of my suggestions below!

 Galicia is one of the underrated destinations in Spain.
-This probably isn’t helped by its location in the Northwest of the country above Portugal and away from the tourist hubs of the South and East.
+This probably isn’t helped by its location in the northwest of the country above Portugal and away from the tourist hubs of the South and east.

 However, that plays into Galicia’s hands as there are fewer tourists and you’re free to explore its incredible natural beauty.